edmcman/rl-misc/README.md

 fairly easily search for the ones that compile by grepping for "Cost:" in the output.

+# Interesting examples

+I put some interesting examples in `interesting` and a few examples that didn't compile in `no-compile`.

 # Notes

 I noticed some tests with a cost of 40000 but the code is identical.
 I am not